 Otterbein University considers residence life an integral part of a student’s development.
 As a residential campus, Otterbein University expects all single, traditionally admitted, undergraduate students enrolled for 12 or more credit hours to reside in University residential facilities (excluding Greek houses) unless they meet one of the following criteria:

 - Reside at the principal residence of their parent(s)/legal guardian(s) within a 30 mile radius of campus;

 - Will have completed at least 96 credit hours by the end of spring term of the current year and have not signed a housing contract for the following year;

 - Will be 22 years of age prior to the first day of classes of autumn term;

 - Legally married or single parent residing with their spouse or child(ren) within a 30 mile radius of campus;

 - Have lived in Otterbein or other college/university residence halls for three full years (nine quarters or six semesters, excluding summers);

 - United States military veterans with 18 months or more of active military service.

-All students residing in off-campus locations must notify the Student Affairs Office of their address one week prior to the first day of class of fall semester by completing the Current Student Address Information Form found on the Residence Life tab of My OZone
+All students residing in off-campus locations must notify the Student Affairs Office of their address at least one week prior to the first day of classes of fall semester.

 To assist students with the transition to off-campus houses and apartments, the Student Affairs Office provides the Off-Campus Living Resource Guide (PDF)